Twinkle lights make the season romantic

 What the Grinch hated the most

 My absolute nightmare was when the 4th of Advent was on the 22nd.
-It meant stew on Saturday because it was Saturday And, yes that was my Dad’s favorite food except meat.
+It meant stew on Saturday because it was Saturday.
+And, yes that was my Dad’s favorite food except meat.
 Pot roast with potatoes, Brussels sprouts on Sunday, cake in the afternoon.
 Hey, it was Sunday!
-Then the birthday food.
+Then the birthday food on the 23rd.
 Turkey and cookies on Christmas Eve.
 Beef broath soup, sour roast, potatoes, beans, ice cream for lunch, cake and cookies in the later afternoon on the 25th.
-Another variation of beef broath, geese with potatoes, red cabbage and semolina pudding with raspberry sirup for lunch and cookies and cake in the late afternoon on the 26th at my grandparents or my parents house.
-The leftovers from all these feasts on the 27th of course with potatoes.
+Another variation of beef broath, geese with potatoes, red cabbage and semolina pudding with raspberry sirup for lunch and cookies and cake in the late afternoon on the 26th at my grandparents’ or my parents house.
+The leftovers from all these feasts on the 27th, of course with potatoes.
 Saturday stew, Sunday pot roast as above.
 Monday leftovers.
 New Year’s Eve finger food, cookies, cake, and meat balls with rasins and mushrooms in them.
 New Year’s grilled meat, potatoes and veggies, cake and cookies.
-On the 2nd and 3rd leftovers from the two days before.
+On January 2nd and 3rd leftovers from the two days before.
 Stew, pot roast.
 On Monday, leftovers.
 Yuck.
 Where were the green leaves?

 My stomach didn’t get better before the onset of school.
 The perspective of food without sugar, meat, potatoes and lots of greasy sauce helped.